RNC Chair McDaniel fights for reelection in leadership feud - NewsBreak

 RNC Chair McDaniel fights for reelection in leadership feud

-DANA POINT, Calif.
-(AP) — Republican National Committee Chair Ronna McDaniel is fighting for reelection in a bitter leadership feud that's testing former President Donald Trump's grip on his own “Make America Great Again” movement.
+Republican National Committee Chair Ronna McDaniel is fighting for reelection in a bitter leadership feud that's testing former President Donald Trump 's grip on his own “Make America Great Again” movement.

 The high-profile contest to lead the GOP through the 2024 presidential election will be decided Friday afternoon in a secret vote at the committee's winter meeting in Southern California.